webstah/meae-heart-rate-extraction-from-noisy-ppg/README.md

 </p>

 # Experiments
+This repository is heavily based upon prior work that can be found [here](https://github.com/webstah/self-supervised-bss-via-multi-encoder-ae).

 You can request access to the Multi-Ethnic Study of Atherosclerosis (MESA) Sleep study[^1][^2] data [here](https://sleepdata.org/datasets/mesa).
 After downloading the dataset, set the `DATA_PATH` variable and run: `python generate_mesa_data.py`

 To train a model with our configuration use the following command: `python trainer.py experiment_config=mesa_ppg_bss`